GavilanBiost/publicaciones/10.1007_s00394-021-02751-5/README.md

 ### English

-# Association between dietary inflammatory index and bone mineral density
+# Inflammatory potential of diet and bone mineral density in a senior Mediterranean population: a cross-sectional analysis of PREDIMED-Plus study

 ## Code and supporting material for the article